JeringTech/KeyValueStore/ReadMe.md

 ```

 This library is a third-party wrapper of [Microsoft's Faster key-value store](https://github.com/microsoft/FASTER) (Faster).
 Faster introduces a novel, lock-free system
-that is extremely performant in highly concurrent situations.
+that is performant in highly concurrent situations.
 This document requires a basic understanding of Faster.
 Refer to [Faster Basics](#faster-basics)
 for a quick primer.

 The main class this library exposes, `MixedStorageKVStore`, isn't as optimized as a custom `FasterKV` instance could be.
 Also, it only exposes a subset of Faster's features.
-In particular, persistence is not exposed (checkpoints and recovery).
-That said, `MixedStorageKVStore` is generally faster than [alternatives](#alternatives)
+In particular, persistence is not exposed (though you can handle it [manually](#advanced-configuration)).
+That said, `MixedStorageKVStore` performs well relative to [alternatives](#alternatives)
 and is trivial to use.
 Refer to [Relationship with Faster](#relationship-with-faster) for details on what this library provides on top of faster as well as drawbacks to using
 this library vs Faster directly.